niranjanbala/visioninfinityventures.studio/content/hsr-layout-guide.md

 ---

 *This 0-to-1 HSR journey is designed to take you from HSR idea to Product-Market Fit systematically.
 Remember, your timeline is flexible - focus on quality completion rather than speed.
-Each phase builds on the previous one, creating a solid foundation for sustainable HSR growth.*
+Each phase builds on the previous 1, creating a solid foundation for sustainable HSR growth.*